ctorney/uavTracker/README.md

 ```

+### 1. Training
+   This is where everything gets exciting once you have annotated images.
-   The final step is to train the model with the created training samples.
+   The key step is to train the model with the created training samples.
 This is done with train.py.
 We use freeze lower levels and use pretrained weights, then fine tune the whole network.
 In the config file you specify parameters for both _Phase 1_ and _Phase 2_ of the training with the defined files:

 ```
  usage: train.py [-h] --config CONFIG --ddir DDIR [--debug] [--test-run]